KRFOSS/kali-docs/arm/raspberry-pi-with-luks-full-disk-encryption-2/index.md

 When using encrypted partitions, we need to edit, or create, if it doesn't exist, the `/etc/crypttab` file, which is used by cryptsetup to know what options are needed in order to unlock the encrypted device.

-Because this file doesn't exist, we will create the `/etc/crypttab` file, and fill it with the options we need.
+Because this file doesn't exist, we will create the `/etc/crypttab` file, and fill it with the options we need:

 ```console
 ┌──(root㉿kali)-[/]